Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes

-In this subsection, we describe how to find small-size graphs of the same extended signature and same extended folio.
-We distinguish two cases.
-The first case is when the given graph contains a large clique as a minor.
-The additional assumption, in this case, is that the graph is unbreakable.
+To find small-size representatives, we distinguish two cases.
+The first case is when the given graph satisfies the assumptions of ~\autoref{lem:collapse-unbreakable}.
+In that case, we get that annotated types are $\FO$-definable.
+Since $\FO$~model checking is tractable in $K_t$-topological-minor-free classes, in a $K_t$-topological-minor-free (rooted) graph $G$, we can compute its representative in \FPT-time.